IV Methylprednisolone (IVMP)

 A 1250 mg dose of oral prednisone has a bioavailability equal to 1 g IVMP (Morrow et al, 2004).
-Although studies since the ONTT have found high dose oral prednisone and IVMP to be equally effective in managing relapses, most neurologists continue to favor a 3-5 day course of IVMP, with or without an oral prednisone taper (Thrower, 2009).
+Several studies have found high dose intravenous and high dose oral glucorticosteroids to be equally efficacous in accelarting recovery from relapses (Liu et al., 2017).
 However, the lower cost of oral prednisone may be a consideration.

 Intramuscular adrenocorticotrophic hormone (ACTH)

 ACTH is FDA-approved and available for the treatment of exacerbations of MS in adults.
-Although ACTH has been shown to be as effective as IVMP in managing relapses (Arnason et al, 2013; Thompson et al., 1989; Milanese et al., 1989; Barnes et al., 1985), it is prescribed much less often because of its high cost.
+Although ACTH has been shown to be as effective as IVMP in managing relapses (Kalinsik 2015, Arnason et al., 2013; Thompson et al., 1989; Milanese et al., 1989; Barnes et al., 1985), it is prescribed much less often because of its high cost.